Top banker calls for clarity on British position on EU talks

 "Financial markets are capable of weathering challenges, they adapt quickly and they find new opportunities," she said.

-Another likely area of discussion is financial regulation, with Britain traditionally seen as having a lighter-touch when it comes to supervising its banks and brokerages than its European neighbours.
+Another likely area of discussion is financial regulation, with Britain traditionally seen as having a lighter-touch when it comes to supervising its banks and brokerages than its European neighbors.

 TheCityUK Chief Executive Chris Cummings said it was even more important for regulators to be "measured and proportionate", and not to hold back new growth areas like financial technology, known as "fintech".

-But Douglas Flint, chairman of HSBC, told the conference there would be no return to light touch regulation, although negotiations with the EU could offer an opportunity to recalibrate some rules.
+But Douglas Flint, chairman of HSBC, told the conference there would be no return to light touch regulation.

 Flint said that the fact that markets all functioned well this week, despite volumes surging to six times normal levels, showed that regulatory changes since the 2008 financial crisis had left the UK's financial system in robust shape.